Go only to trusted sources for vaccine information, says head of COVID-19 vaccination committee

 Following the shot, healthcare authorities will monitor the post effects and collect information from vaccinated people, doctors and vaccination centres, Prof Tan said.

-"All this is collated centrally so that we can have a look at the side-effect profile that is emerging from our population," he add.
+"All this is collated centrally so that we can have a look at the side-effect profile that is emerging from our population," he added.

 Assoc Prof Ong also said that people who are getting a flu vaccine should wait "a couple of weeks" before going for the COVID-19 jab.